 Requirements and Measures

 WR1.
-Each Balancing Authority meeting either of the following criteria shall electronically submit the RFI to the interchange software:
+Each Balancing Authority meeting either of the following criteria shall electronically submit the RFI to the Interchange Software:

-A Balancing Authority submitting an RFI not otherwise required under a North American Electric Reliability Corporation (NERC Standard or a North American Energy Standards Board (NAESB) Business Practice Standard; (or),
+A Balancing Authority submitting an RFI not otherwise required under a NERC Standard or a NAESB Business Practice Standard; (or),

 A Balancing Authority that has experienced a loss of resources affecting Net Scheduled Interchange.

 WM1.
-Each Balancing Authority meeting either of the criteria specified in WR1 will have evidence that it submitted the RFI as required
+Each Balancing Authority meeting either of the criteria specified in WR1 will have evidence that it submitted the RFI as required in WR1.

 Version History